For UK students living in England, Masters loans are available in 2023/24 to help fund your postgraduate course as well

 If you're employed, deductions will be made directly from your salary along with your tax and National Insurance contributions.
 If you're self-employed, HM Revenue and Customs (HMRC) will calculate your repayments on completion of your self-assessment tax return.

 Interest will be charged on your loan from the date you receive your first instalment.
-This will be calculated at the retail price index (RPI) plus 3%, meaning that the interest accrued will be the annually reviewed RPI percentage (1.5% until 31 August 2022), plus an additional 3%.
+This is usually calculated at the retail price index (RPI) plus 3%, meaning that the interest accrued will be the annually reviewed RPI percentage, plus an additional 3%.
 However, the interest rate is currently capped until 31 August 2023.
 This means that loan interest rates will not go above 7.3% during this time.
 Get more information on your repayment plan at GOV.UK - Repaying your student loan.

 If you leave your course or switch to an ineligible course, you'll have to repay what you've borrowed so far, and the income threshold will not apply - you must start repaying straight away.

 Masters loans must be repaid concurrently with your undergraduate student loan.
 This means that you may find yourself repaying up to 15% of your income - 9% for your undergraduate loan and 6% for your postgraduate loan.

 There is no penalty for making additional payments to pay some or all of your Masters loan off early, but these extra payments are non-refundable and you should only do this is if you plan to pay off the balance before the loan term ends.
 Bear in mind that any outstanding balance remaining 30 years after the April you entered repayment will be written off in any case.